Rhinoplasty Recovery: All Aftercare Tips You Need to KnowFacial Plastic Surgery

 - Having soft foods

-Eating soft foods in the first few days after a nose job is recommended, and avoiding eating raw fruits and foods that require biting and chewing, such as apples and carrots.
+Eating soft foods in the first few days for nose job recovery is recommended, and avoiding eating raw fruits and foods that require biting and chewing, such as apples and carrots.

 - Elevating the head to reduce swelling